Cultured Guru Logo

 How to Long-Ferment Cottage Cheese Banana Bread Overnight

-This banana bread also includes a sourdough starter because it wouldn’t be one of my recipes without some sourdough.
-You can use an active starter or discard it from the fridge; both work.
+This banana bread also includes sourdough starter because it wouldn’t be one of my recipes without some sourdough.
+You can use an active starter or discard from the fridge; both work.
 Whether you use active or discard the starter, it is considered “discarded” into the recipe since it isn’t necessary for the dough to rise.

 You can ferment the batter overnight in the fridge for even more flavor and improved digestibility.
 Just be sure not to overmix it; a few lumps are okay.
 Cover the bowl and let the clumpy batter rest overnight.
 The next day, you can pick up where you left off and bake as usual.